pabloUrizar/Labos_IST/Labo3/README.md

 2023-11-01 10:43:26 ist-grd-urizar-valzino-bucket
 ```

-4) Manipulate buckets and objects.
-Use the documentation Using high-level (S3) commands with the AWS CLI as a reference.
+**4.Manipulate buckets and objects.
+Use the documentation Using high-level (S3) commands with the AWS CLI as a
+reference.**

 Create a new bucket:
 ```shell